mejkej/P2MANvsMACHINE/README.md

 And on the bottom there is a Div with the same darkcyan color, a height of 90px and a 100% width.
 Inside the div there are 4 round buttons 3 of witch has images nested inside them (Rock, paper, and scissors) The fouth button is yellow with the text reset (to reset the score) All buttons has a hover effect but with a darkred color instead.
-## The Rock, paper, scissors Javascript.
+## The Rock, paper, scissors Javascript:
 First off i declared all the global scope variables and linked them to their HTML elements.

 ### Reset score button